gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 about the staff of another's house.

 The housekeeper cleared her throat.
 Shau Sheu glanced at her, raising one eyebrow.
 Her housekeeper ducked her head slightly.
-"Honored, I have heard..." she ventured, setting the beaten silver bowl on the table beside the coffee.
+"Honored, I have heard…" she ventured, setting the beaten silver bowl on the table beside the coffee.
 "In the *umram*.
 Vurt, his name is.
 He has already won five chains.
 I believe he is fighting again today, honored."